Communication: Have Patience

-What is going on the other end of the line?
-What’s the reason they haven’t gotten back to me?It could be as bad as the business deal is done and that person is telling you with radio silence.
-Although it could be as simple as that person is driving somewhere can doesn’t text and drive.
-That being said, as people we instantly go to the worst case scenario.
+It could be as bad as the business deal ended and that person is telling you with radio silence.
+Although it could be as simple as that person is driving somewhere can don’t text and drive.
+As people, we instantly go to the worst case scenario.
 What happened?
 What did I do wrong?
 Did I drop the ball on this?
-So you do everything you can to make sure you are covered.
-Double check to make sure the email was sent to the right emails.
+Did you cover your end of the deal?
+Double check to make sure the email sent to the right emails.
 Resend it from another email.
 Check the paperwork for errors and things.
-More often than not, the other person received everything and it just got lost in the shuffle of daily life.
-So it’s not anyone’s fault.
+More often than not, the other person received everything, and it just got lost in the shuffle of daily life.
+So it is not anyone’s fault.
 Life gets in the way.
 It happens.
-If they are still on board for a project they will get back to you.
-After all you impact their business and income in some way shape or form.
-Especially, if it helps to move that business forward.
-But if the project goes for a month or so without a response, it may not be worth sitting on.
-It really is hard to figure out what is the best length of time.
+If they are still on board for a project, they will get back to you.
+After all, you impact their business and income in some way shape or form – especially, if it helps to move that business forward.
+However, if the project goes for a month or so without a response, it may not be worth waiting.
+It is hard to figure out what is the best length of time.
 Trust your gut, I guess.
 There is nothing definitive.
-You really have to use you best judgement.
+You have to use your best judgment.